Kernix13/beginner-git-commands/BEGINNER_GIT.md

 ssh-keygen -t rsa -b 4096 -C "myemail@somewhere.com"

 # 2. Press ENTER to accept the default file location
-# 3. Enter Passphrase or press ENTER for no passphrase
-# 3b.
-Repeat above again - that generates the .pub key
+# 3. Enter Passphrase or press ENTER for no passphrase, then repeat - that generates the .pub key
-# 4. Then start the ssh-agent in the background (in Git Bash or use Windows command):
+# 4. Then start the ssh-agent in the background (in Git Bash/Linux):
 eval "$(ssh-agent -s)"
 # you should see: Agent pid 59566